GeoscienceAustralia/ptha/propagation/SWALS/README.md

 might vary among parallel runs, which is fine so long as they remain negligibly small.
 As another example, SWALS treats a cell as wet or dry depending on whether its flow depth exceeds a threshold (1.0e-05 m).
-This wet/dry status could be sensitive to round-off in extremely shallow cells, and sometimes this shows up as differences in reported runup maxima over time.
+This wet/dry status can be sensitive to round-off in extremely shallow cells, and sometimes this shows up as differences in reported runup maxima over time.